 Members of the organization shall be designated as “Fellows” and shall consist of the following six classes:

-Active – Active Fellows should not exceed two hundred fifty (200) in number.
+Active – Active Fellows should not exceed one hundred fifty (150) in number.
 A candidate for Active Fellowship must be a duly licensed physician, admitted to practice in the country in which he/she resides, and must have been a recognized specialist in the diseases of the upper aerodigestive tract for a period of seven (7) years.
 The candidate must be a diplomat of the American Board of Otolaryngology or its equivalent as determined by the Council.
 The candidate must be a member of the American Laryngological, Rhinological, and Otological Society, Inc. – Triological Society.
 He/She must have, within a five (5) year period, documented evidence of attending three (3) annual meeting of the ALA and served as an author or co-author of an oral or poster presentation of at least one manuscript.
 Said documentation including registering and attending the Scientific Sessions.
 A resident of any country in North, Central, or South America may, when duly qualified, become a candidate for Active Fellowship.